 Read on to learn more about data science programs in Kentucky.

 Studying Data Science in Kentucky

-Kentucky is part of what you might call the Midwest Incubator—a geographic area that includes Indiana, Tennessee, Missouri, and Ohio.
-These states are working hard to ensure their tech & data science sectors get past infancy and into healthy adulthood.
+Kentucky is part of the Midwest —a geographic area that includes Indiana, Tennessee, Missouri, and Ohio.
+These states are less known for their tech and data science sectors, but there are some signs of progress.

 UK may be big, but it isn’t the only school with a stake in Kentucky’s future.
 For example:

-When it comes to distance learning and data science, Kentucky is playing catch-up with some other states (e.g. California).
+When it comes to distance learning and data science, Kentucky has less options than other states (e.g. California).
 However, you will have some choice, especially if you’re willing to be flexible in your skill-set.